A positive formula for the Ehrhart-like polynomials from root system chip-firing: Lattice points in the Minkowski sum of a permutohedron and a dilating regular permutohedron

 \subsection{Formula for lattice points and an integrality property of permutohedra}

 In this subsection we establish the formula for the number of lattice points in a Minkowski sum of a permutohedron and a scaling regular permutohedron (Theorem~\ref{thm:perm_intro} in Section~\ref{sec:intro}).
 To do this we need to prove the subtle integrality property of permutohedra we mentioned earlier (Lemma~\ref{lem:slice_intro} in Section~\ref{sec:intro}).
-Before we prove this integrality property of permutohedra, let us show how it can fail in the more general situation of arbitrary lattice polytopes plus lattice zonotopes.
+Recall that this integrality property asserts that for certain lattice polytopes $\mathcal{P}$ and lattice zonotopes $\mathcal{Z} = \sum_{i=1}^{m}[0,v_i]$ in $\mathbb{R}^n$ we have $\mathrm{quot}_{X}(\mathcal{P})\cap\mathrm{quot}_{X}(\mathbb{Z}^n) = \mathrm{quot}_X(\mathcal{P}\cap\mathbb{Z}^n)$ for all $X\subseteq \{v_1,\ldots,v_m\}$.
+Before we prove this integrality property in the case relevant to us, let us show how it can fail in the more general situation of arbitrary lattice polytopes and lattice zonotopes.

 \begin{example} Let $\mathcal{P}$ be the lattice triangle in $\mathbb{R}^2$ with vertices $(0,3)$, $(1,4)$, and $(2,0)$.
 Let $v \coloneqq (1,1) \in \mathbb{Z}^2$ and set $\mathcal{Z} \coloneqq [0,v]$, a zonotope (in fact, a line segment).
 Figure~\ref{fig:thin_triangle} depicts $\mathcal{P}$ as the region shaded in blue, and $\mathcal{P}+\mathcal{Z}$ as the region shaded in blue together with the region shaded in red.
 The dashed red lines are all the affine subspaces of the form $u+\mathrm{Span}_{\mathbb{R}}(v)$ for which $u+\mathrm{Span}_{\mathbb{R}}(v) \cap \mathcal{P} \neq \varnothing$.
 There are six such subspaces.
 However, only four of these subspaces satisfy $u+\mathrm{Span}_{\mathbb{R}}(v) \cap (\mathcal{P}\cap\mathbb{Z}^2) \neq \varnothing$.
 In other words, we have~$\#\mathrm{quot}_X(\mathcal{P}\cap\mathbb{Z}^2) = 4 < 6 = \#\mathrm{quot}_X(\mathcal{P})\cap\mathrm{quot}_X(\mathbb{Z}^2)$ when $X \coloneqq\{v\}$.
 We can verify that $\#(\mathcal{P}+k\mathcal{Z})\cap\mathbb{Z}^2=6k+5$, in agreement with Theorem~\ref{thm:poly_plus_zono}. \end{example}